 STAGE 1: MEMBERSHIP GRADUATE SCHOOL

-■ A Letter of Application, indicating your intention and motivation to follow a PhD trajectory at the Faculty of Theology at the Vrije Universiteit Amsterdam, including a brief summary of your intended research area.
+■ A Letter of Application, indicating your intention and motivation to follow a PhD trajectory at the Faculty of Religion and Theology at the Vrije Universiteit Amsterdam, including a brief summary of your intended research area.

 ■ A Curriculum Vitae including academic work carried out.

 ■ Certified copies of your relevant diploma's (in PDF and by regular mail).
 A notary public, your university or another public institution must certify the copy.
 These copies must also be posted by regular mail, since the certification loses its validity if scanned.

 ■ Certified summaries of the curriculum components which you have followed, certified diploma supplements or original transcripts, esp. with a view to determine the content (and exemptions) of your Training and Supervision programme.

 ■ A copy of an identity document that is legally valid in the Netherlands (such as a passport, a driving license or an ID-card).

 ■ A signed version of the Netherlands Code of Conduct for Scientific Integrity (English version; Dutch version).

 ■ A Training and Supervision Plan (part of the Registration Form), signed by you and your supervisor(s).